Social Media Localization: The Thorough Guide

 By researching the local culture, language, values, and customs of the regions you’re targeting, you can avoid embarrassing translation errors such as this one from Coors.

-The slogan “turn it loose” is perhaps one of the most quoted infamous examples of translation without localization.
-When translated in Spanish, it is interpreted as “suffer from diarrhea.”
+The slogan “Turn it loose” is perhaps one of the most quoted infamous examples of translation without localization.
+When translated into Spanish, it is interpreted as “suffer from diarrhea.”

 There are also dialects that you need to keep in mind.